duebbers/ClientDeploy/README.md

  * In the background, the Updater always provides for the newest CDUP version.

+### Standalone installer (setup.exe)

+ * Requires .net 4.5
+ * call with three arguments: repo product targetfolder
+ * setup will download the current ClientDeployUPdateProcess and instruct that to install the requested product

 ## Roadmap

  * Log install/update steps to local file